ultimate spring salad with serving spoons in wooden bowl

 cook time15 minutes

 For episode 39 of Fifty Fantastic Salads I wanted to celebrate the season with my Ultimate Spring Salad.
-It has such a gorgeous combination of seasonal veggies, lots of fresh herbs, walnuts, quinoa and an easy peasy lemon & Dijon dressing.
+It has such a gorgeous combination of seasonal ingredients with lots of fresh vegetables & herbs, walnuts, quinoa and an easy peasy lemon vinaigrette.

 For the vegetables, I’ve gone for asparagus, peas and broad beans for that proper seasonal feel.
 To make sure it’s filling, I’ve added quinoa and some walnuts, but don’t forget the peas and beans are filling too.
 The lemony Dijon dressing ties it all together.

-It works brilliantly as a light lunch or a side, and lasts well in the fridge for meal prep too.
+It works brilliantly as a light lunch or a side, lasts well in the fridge for meal prep and is just a bright, seasonal and easy salad for spring.

 Nutritional highlights